zenith391/PowerHigh/README.md

-# LGGL
+# PixEngine
-LGGL stands for Low Graphics Game Library.
-It is a 2D game library using a component-system, it is also very customizable because using Java2D
+PixEngine is a 2D game library using a component-system, it is also very customizable via various drawing calls.
+And custom-doublebuffering, with (at next version) Android support.

 ## Get it